-On July 1, 2020, the Company and Bondwest Enterprises Inc., a private company 100% owned and controlled by Mr. Bond ("Bondwest") entered into a Professional Services Agreement expiring on June 30, 2023, unless extended thereafter for further 1-year terms, subject to the approval of the Board (the "CEO PSA").
-Under the terms of the CEO PSA, Bondwest received a base fee of US \$20,000 per month (the "Base Fee") or US \$240,000 annually during the initial 3-year term with no escalation provision.
+On July 1, 2020, the Company and Bondwest Enterprises Inc., a private company 100% owned and controlled by Mr. Bond ("Bondwest") entered into a Professional Services Agreement that was extended on June 30, 2023 for a 1-year term, i.e., from July 1, 2023 to and until June 30, 2024, with an option to extend for a further 1-year term thereafter, subject to the approval of the Board of Directors of the Company (the "Board") (the "CEO PSA").
+Under the terms of the CEO PSA, Bondwest receives a base fee of US \$20,000 per month (the "Base Fee") or US \$240,000 annually during the initial 3-year term with no escalation provision.
 The CEO PSA also provides that Bondwest is also eligible to receive an annual performance bonus not to exceed the equivalent of one year's Base Fee.
 The performance bonus will be calculated at one-third of 10% of the adjusted income which will be based on the audited annual income adjusted for non-cash items (e.g., stock-based compensation, deferred taxes, unrealized foreign exchange and amortization) and income taxes.
 The CEO PSA also provides that Bondwest shall be entitled to an annual stock option grant in accordance with the framework for option grants adopted by the Company, as amended from time to time, and includes a severance clause of equal to 24 months Base Fee in the event of termination without cause or a change of control in the Company.

 On July 1, 2020, the Company and Kitchener Holdings Corp. ("Kitchener") a private company 100% owned and controlled by Mr. Lee entered into a Professional Services Agreement expiring on June 30, 2023, unless extended thereafter for further 1-year terms, subject to the approval of the Board (the "CFO PSA").
-Under the terms of the CFO PSA, Kitchener received a base fee of US \$20,000 per month (the "Base Fee") or US \$240,000 annually during the initial 3-year term with no escalation provision.
+Under the terms of the CFO PSA, Kitchener received Base Fee of US \$20,000 per month or US \$240,000 annually during the initial 3-year term with no escalation provision.
 The CFO PSA also provides that Kitchener is also eligible to receive an annual performance bonus not to exceed the equivalent of one year's Base Fee.
 The performance bonus will be calculated at one-third of 10% of the adjusted income which will be based on the audited annual income adjusted for non-cash items (e.g., stock-based compensation, deferred taxes, unrealized foreign exchange and amortization) and income taxes.
-The CFO PSA also provides that Kitchener shall be entitled to an annual stock option grant in accordance with the framework for option grants adopted by the Corporation, as amended from time to time, and includes a severance clause of equal to 24 months Base Fee in the event of termination without cause or a change of control in the Corporation.
+The CFO PSA also provides that Kitchener shall be entitled to an annual stock option grant in accordance with the framework for option grants adopted by the Company, as amended from time to time, and includes a severance clause of equal to 24 months Base Fee in the event of termination without cause or a change of control in the Company.